 Every body is different, and research on CBD dosages is currently lacking, forcing people to rely on anecdotal information.
 Currently, there is not much research available that discusses appropriate CBD dosages.
 There is good news, however: Research has shown that even relatively high dosages of CBD are well-tolerated in humans and that overdosing on CBD is not possible.
 As such, it does not appear that you have to worry about consuming too much CBD.

 The amount of CBD you have to consume before feeling its impacts depends on a variety of factors.
 These include your metabolism, experience with cannabis products, whether or not you have a full stomach, height and weight and the potency of the CBD you are consuming.

 At SUPA Naturals, our gummies come in 10mg dosages.
-Your best bet is to start by taking 1-2 gummies and monitoring the impact that the CBD consumption has on your body.
+Your best bet is to start by taking one or two 10mg gummies or one 25mg gummy and monitoring the impact that the CBD consumption has on your body.
 If you find that there is no impact, increase the dosage and make a judgment from there.

 There are two things to keep in mind in particular when it comes to gummies.
 First is the obvious: They are sugary snacks.
 If you have specific dietary concerns about consuming sugar, such as diabetes, these snacks should be avoided.
 Fortunately, the gummies are relatively small, and while they do contain sugar, they do not contain them in large amounts of them.